mit-aa-refs/mit-aa-refs.github.io/who_we_are.markdown

 ### Allan Shtofenmakher (co-president)
 <img style="float: right;" hspace="20" vspace="120" src="../images/ashtofen.jpg" width="350" alt="Allan Shtofenmakher" title="Allan Shtofenmakher">

-* 2nd year in the Dynamics, Infrastructure Networks, and Mobility (DINaMo) lab
+* 4th year in the Dynamics, Infrastructure Networks, and Mobility (DINaMo) lab
 * Hometown: Irvine, CA
 * Contact: [ashtofen@mit.edu](mailto:ashtofen@mit.edu)
 * Languages: English, Russian, Spanish

-"Hey there!
-I’m an AeroAstro PhD student interested in using distributed satellite cameras to keep track of all of the tiny pieces of debris in low Earth orbit.
-When I’m not in lab, I enjoy exploring Boston, meeting new people, trying new things, hosting parties, crafting cocktails, and doing tricks on my skateboard—sometimes successfully.
+“Hey there!
+I’m an AeroAstro PhD student interested in using distributed satellite cameras to detect and track spacecraft and debris in low Earth orbit.
+When I’m not in lab, I like throwing parties, making cocktails, and doing tricks on my skateboard—sometimes successfully.
 I joined dREFS because I want students in this department to feel welcome in their research labs and appreciated in their interactions with their advisors.
 I’m fortunate to have a great relationship with my PI, and I want to propagate that through the rest of the department.
-So, if you need someone to talk to, I’m here to listen, and if you need to navigate a difficult situation, I’ll be your GPS."
+So, if you need someone to talk to, I’m here to listen, and if you’re feeling lost in space, I’ll be your GPS.”

 ### Alex Meredith (vice president)
 <img style="float: right;" hspace="20" vspace="60" src="../images/ameredit.png" width="350" alt="Alex Meredith" title="Alex Meredith">